Nibbels/sanlight-mesh-bluez-poc/SETUP.md

 # End-to-end installation

+This is the normal installation path.
+It creates one self-contained SANlight gateway Raspberry Pi and connects it to one native ioBroker adapter instance.

+The installer does **not** change lamp brightness or lamp time.

+## Before you start

+You need:

+- a Raspberry Pi near the SANlight lamps;
-This is the normal installation path for a clean **Raspberry Pi OS Lite 64-bit / Debian 13 trixie** lamp-side host and for an existing host whose protected project `.state/` is missing.
+- Raspberry Pi OS Lite 64-bit / Debian 13 `trixie`;

-The single installer configures:

-- both local BlueZ Mesh identities;
-- the persistent SANlight MQTT gateway;
+- the private `SANlightMesh.json` exported from the SANlight app;
-- a local authenticated Mosquitto broker;
-- separate gateway and ioBroker MQTT users with gateway-scoped ACLs.

-It does **not** change lamp time or brightness.
+- an ioBroker installation reachable over the same trusted LAN;
+- a stable DHCP reservation or hostname for the gateway Pi.

+Do not expose MQTT port `1883` to the internet.
+The default installation uses username/password authentication without TLS and is intended for a trusted private LAN or VLAN.

-## 1. Clone the repository
+## 1. Clone the gateway repository

+On the SANlight gateway Pi:

 ```bash
 sudo apt update